Mini-class

 Intuitively:

-• $\alpha_0$: how far the new policy is from the “old policy” you are using in the loss — this is the trust-region part.
+• $\alpha_0$: how far the new policy is from the reference policy chosen in the loss — this is the trust-region part.

 • $\alpha_1$: how far the reference policy used in training is from the actual behavior policy that generated the data — this is the footprint of training–inference mismatch and asynchrony.